 I’m ashamed to say I never made the visit while living in Oakland, CA, but I’ve known of Brown Estate Wineries for some time as the black-owned winery in Napa Valley.
 The winery, which originally just produced grapes for other wineries, began producing wines when the kids inherited the business.
 Just another real example of the power of generational wealth.

 Often, finding the right gift comes down to finding the right store.
 It may be a style, a cause, or a personal attachment that makes everything from this place magical.
 In addition, you may win a lifetime of admiration for finding someone’s new favorite store.

 When I came across Swahili Modern, I was treated to a large selection of items produced independently by small producers in various African countries.
 While the company is not black-owned (from my limited background checking), their commitment to fair trade practices and to enriching and bringing access to authentic African goods spoke to me.
-Within their Valentine’s Day Collection, this Adornment Gift Basket caught my eye as being affordable, thoughtful, and supporting an important social mission.
+Within their Valentine’s Day Collection, this Deluxe Self Care Gift Basket caught my eye as being affordable, thoughtful, and supporting an important social mission.

 Inspiring Art for the Home